The best of Ushuaia: 4-day itinerary for spring and fall

 .

-After a quick stop to take in the view, we descended and left the main road, heading onto dirt tracks until we reached Escondido Lake.
-The car went as far as it could, and then we walked the remaining 200 meters to the lake’s shore.
+After a quick stop to enjoy the scenery, we headed back down and left the paved road behind, continuing along dirt roads until we reached Escondido Lake.
+The vehicle went as far as possible, and then we walked the remaining 200 meters to the lakeshore.

-After a while by the lake, we returned to the car, and that’s when the real 4×4 adventure began .
-The trail became a mix of dirt, mud, and puddles, with the vehicle bouncing and splashing all the way — needless to say, the kids had the time of their lives, feeling like true explorers in the glacial forests.
+After spending some time by the lake, we got back into the car, and that’s when the real off-road fun started.
+The road quickly turned into mud, puddles, and rough terrain, with the vehicle bouncing and splashing the whole way.
+Needless to say, the kids absolutely loved it and felt like real explorers in the forests of Tierra del Fuego.

 .